 You can read more about these forums, how they work and the national picture for parent carer participation by going to Contact’s website.

 HPCI is a CIC (Community Interest Company) and as such is a not for profit organisation.
 As a Company we don’t have a Constitution but rather Articles of Association.

 HPCI is an involvement organisation and as such does the following:

 We have a parent network of over 1,300 parent carers, a smaller group of around 30 parent carer representatives and an unpaid Board of Directors here who oversee the running of HPCI.

 We also organise Involvement Partners which is made up of representatives from interested SEND support/voluntary groups in Hertfordshire who we communicate with regularly and hold twice yearly meetings with.

-We also have four part-time employees:
+We also have five part-time employees:

 Children and young people aged 0-25 years with Special Educational Needs and Disabilities (SEND) reach their full potential and experience the same life choices as their peers who do not have SEND.

 HPCI is a parent carer led organisation which represents the views and experiences of families in order to influence the development and improvement of services for children and young people with Special Educational Needs and/or Disabilities (and their families) in Hertfordshire.

 As part of the current funding arrangements with the Department of Education the Local Authority has agreed to the following memorandum of understanding (MOU) when working with the forum i.e. HPCI.